WorldHealthOrganization/anthro/README.md

 ### Using the package in your own analyses

-The package has been tested thoroughly, but we cannot guarantee that there aren’t any bugs nor comes this with any warranty (as with all open source software).
+The package has been tested thoroughly, but we cannot guarantee that there aren’t any bugs nor comes this with any warranty.
 If you find a bug or cannot reproduce results obtained with other implementations, please post an issue.